Sun-lab/SDAN/SDAN-v2/README.md

 # SDAN-v2 Workflow Guideline

-SDAN-v2 is an extension of SDAN that implements the experimental pipelines used in this paper to compare SDAN, Spectra, and sciRED across multiple scRNA-seq datasets with consistent preprocessing and evaluation.
+SDAN-v2 is an extension of SDAN that implements the experimental pipelines used in this paper to compare SDAN, Spectra, sciRED, and scNET across multiple scRNA-seq datasets with consistent preprocessing and evaluation.
 The code is used to generate fair and reproducible comparisons across Su_2020, SEA-AD, SF_2018, and Yost_2019.

 ## Datasets